mauroservienti/milestone.github.io/_posts/2022-05-11-dotnet-development-on-apple-silicon.md

 - development
 ---

+_TL;DR_

+_Apple Silicon devices are great.
+My MacStudio is powerful, and I have difficulty using all the available resources.
+The machine, for most of the workloads, is simply outstanding.
+When it comes to .NET development, The scenario is twofold.
+On the one hand, there is .NET 6 (and onward) development which works excellently on macOS and Apple Silicon.
+I'm a JetBrains Rider user; however, both Visual Studio Code and Visual Studio for Mac work great._
+_On the other hand, there is .NET Framework development.
+It requires a virtual machine, and I have a Parallels one.
+The virtual machine OS must be ARM which poses a set of limitations to developers—most of the .NET development tools for Windows don't play nicely with an ARM architecture.
+Currently, the best option is to use Visual Studio 2022 Preview 2 (and onward), which comes with ARM support, and update the target framework to .NET 4.8.1.
+If that's not possible, get ready to spend time troubleshooting subtle errors._

 I've used a Dell Precision Tower 5810 workstation (8 core Xeon, 32GB of RAM, and 1TB SSD) for the last seven years and Windows as my primary OS for most of my career.
 I had an experience with macOS for a couple of years around 2010.

 I recently (April 2022) bought a MacStudio (M1 Ultra, 64GB of RAM, 1TB SSD).